 Experience You Need to Navigate a Military or Federal Employee Divorce

 Virginia is home to thousands of federal employees and military members who work in the Washington D.C. and surrounding area.
 Like many other couples, federal and military spouses choose to end their marriages and file for divorce; however, there are special circumstances for these employees that must be taken into consideration during divorce proceedings.
-The knowledgeable Virginia divorce attorneys at Select Law Partners, PLC have the experience you need to successfully navigate a military or federal employee divorce.
+The knowledgeable Virginia divorce attorneys at Select Law Partners, PLLC have the experience you need to successfully navigate a military or federal employee divorce.
 To learn more about the special considerations in your case, call or contact our office today to schedule a consultation.

 Federal Employee Divorce